 If you're thinking about adopting a Persian or already have a Persian and are buried in cat hair, here's our advice: invest in a vacuum specially designed to suck up cat hair, put some strategically stashed lint rollers around your house, brush your cat frequently to remove loose fur, and stop wearing black.Continue to 5 of 11 below.

 Persians Aren't Big Jumpers

 Unlike many other cats, Persian cats aren't known for their ability to leap into the air—or even jump from pieces of furniture.
 Why?
-Their solid, stocky bodies aren't the most aerodynamic or agile, so Persians typically prefer to stay firmly on land.Continue to 6 of 11 below.
+Their solid, stocky bodies aren't the most aerodynamic or agile, so Persians typically prefer to stay firmly on the ground.Continue to 6 of 11 below.

 Persians Aren't Actually Divas

 Thanks to their glamorous looks, Persians have somewhat of a reputation as being divas or high maintenance.
-The truth is, Persians are actually one of the lower maintenance breeds—as long as you keep on top of their grooming and the cat hair clean-up.
+While Persians can make excellent pets, their long fur and breed-related health issues can require additional care.